Skip to content

 Cassius:

-And Joshua, this would be a great example of how words are used making all the difference in the world because what is philosophy, love of wisdom?
+And Joshua, this would be a great example of how words are used making all the difference in the world — because what is philosophy?
+Love of wisdom.
 Well, what is wisdom and how does it differ from practical wisdom?
-It’s very easy to get confused and mix all this together and end up concluding that, well, they’re all saying the same thing.
-There’s no need to worry about any difference between the two.
-But I don’t think they are saying the same thing.
-And it comes out in the material that we’re discussing because when Varo and Cicero talk about pursuing philosophy, they talk about geometry, propositional logic, all these abstractions of getting out of the cave to get away from the census.
-Whereas when Epicurus talks about philosophy, he talks about pursuing it through the census and in accepting what the census tell us and processing it practically in a way that, for example, tells us that snow is white, honey is sweet, and that pleasure is the guide of life.
+It’s very easy to get confused and mix all this together and end up concluding that well, they’re all saying the same thing, there’s no need to worry about any difference between the two.
+But I don’t think they are saying the same thing, and it comes out in the material that we’re discussing.
+Because when Varro and Cicero talk about pursuing philosophy, they talk about geometry, propositional logic, all these abstractions of getting out of the cave to get away from the senses.
+Whereas when Epicurus talks about philosophy, he talks about pursuing it through the senses and in accepting what the senses tell us and processing it practically in a way that, for example, tells us that snow is white, honey is sweet, and that pleasure is the guide of life.

-That pain is something to be avoided.
-Those are practical conclusions that yes, you need to use your mind to understand the full implications of, but you don’t have to use geometry to determine that pleasure is the goal and the guide of life.
-That’s a huge difference in result that is covered over by them both suggesting that philosophy is a great thing, just like virtue, they both suggest that virtue is an important thing, but by the time you unwind what they mean, what the stoics of the academics believe that virtue is, is very, very different than what epicure says.
-Same goes with pleasure in the sense that Cicero and presumably Varo would agree that pleasure just means the stimulation of the census, whereas Epicurus is using pleasure to be something that includes everything in life that is not painful because Epicurus takes the position that life itself when you’re not in pain is a pleasure.
+That pain is something to be avoided — those are practical conclusions that yes, you need to use your mind to understand the full implications of, but you don’t have to use geometry to determine that pleasure is the goal and the guide of life.
+That’s a huge difference in result that is covered over by them both suggesting that philosophy is a great thing.
+Just like virtue — they both suggest that virtue is an important thing — but by the time you unwind what they mean, what the Stoics and the academics believe that virtue is is very, very different from what Epicurus says.
+Same goes with pleasure, in the sense that Cicero and presumably Varro would agree that pleasure just means the stimulation of the senses, whereas Epicurus is using pleasure to be something that includes everything in life that is not painful, because Epicurus takes the position that life itself when you’re not in pain is a pleasure.

-So the way these words are used is of critical importance to just not accept superficially what sounds good that all of them are basically saying the same thing because the actual application of what they’re saying is dramatically different even though the words are similar.
-Cicero spins the remainder of section two and then all of section three talking about what appears to be one of his favorite subjects, which is whether philosophy can be understood in Latin or whether you have to go back to the original Greek.
-Of course, as we know, epicure is hell.
-That philosophy is of no benefit whatsoever if you don’t understand it and apply it to live happily.
+So the way these words are used is of critical importance — just don’t accept superficially what sounds good, that all of them are basically saying the same thing, because the actual application of what they’re saying is dramatically different even though the words are similar.
+Cicero spends the remainder of section two and then all of section three talking about what appears to be one of his favorite subjects, which is whether philosophy can be understood in Latin or whether you have to go back to the original Greek.
+Of course, as we know, Epicurus held that philosophy is of no benefit whatsoever if you don’t understand it and apply it to live happily.
 And in order to understand it, you have to be able to apply it in your own mind and in your own life.
-So we’re not going to go back into that argument at this point, but it’s a good thing that Cicero did decide it was helpful to express philosophy in Latin because in so doing, he preserved much important detail that we would not otherwise have today.
-Okay, with that, we’ll bring today’s episode to a conclusion.
+So we’re not going to go back into that argument at this point, but it’s a good thing that Cicero did decide it was helpful to express philosophy in Latin, because in so doing he preserved much important detail that we would not otherwise have today.
+Okay, with that we’ll bring today’s episode to a conclusion.
 Thanks for your time today.
-As always, we invite you to drop by the Epicure and Friends Forum and let us know if you have any thoughts or comments about the study of Epicurus.
+As always, we invite you to drop by the EpicureanFriends.com forum and let us know if you have any thoughts or comments about the study of Epicurus.
 We’ll be back again soon.
 See you then.
 Bye.